 Filing Schedule C

-You will use the Federal 1040, Schedule C profit or loss from Business (sole Proprietorship) for this purpose.
-The form will help you list your income, expenses, cost of goods sold, and other expenses and will determine your businesses profit or loss.
+You will use the federal Schedule C (Form 1040), Profit or Loss from Business (Sole Proprietorship), for this purpose.
+The form will help you list your income, expenses, cost of goods sold, and other expenses and will determine your business' profit or loss.

 Claiming tax deductions

 It’s very important for you to keep track of all the deductible tax expenses you incur throughout the year since they will decrease the amount of profit you’ll have to pay tax on.
 You can only take deductions related directly to your self-employed or business activity.
 Deductions may include: